pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 ## Curious Case of Number of Iterations = 1
 Almost all tutorials, the default setting in TRL and even the original paper report setting the number of iterations i.e. $\mu$ = 1.

 In my opinion this could be hindering the quality of the loss signal.
+Let me explain why.

-Let's just focus on the $PolicyLoss$ term.
+Let's just focus on the $PolicyScore$ term.

 $$
 \min \left[